hajer-zaga/Login_Test_With_BDD/README.md

 In this project, I have developed a Java code using the Eclipse IDE to test an authentication interface by applying the Agile BDD (Behavior-Driven Development) method with framework like Cucumber.

-#### To test any authentication interface with this code, you can follow the instructions below:
+#### To test any authentication interface with this code, you can follow the steps below:

 ## Testing Steps